|Style||Escorted or Guided

 Day 6: Cappadocia.
 Cappadocia is the land of the fairy chimneys, and is today a UNESCO World Heritage site.
 The area is famous for its rock formations and underground cities.
 In the early morning, weather permitting, you may choose an optional balloon ride.
 Visit the Open Air Museum in the Goreme and Zelve, where you will see early Christian churches decorated with frescoes.
 Enjoy the magnificent fairy landscapes and rock castles of Avcilar, Dervent Valley, Pidgeon Valley and Uçhisar Foldings.
 Return to your hotel for dinner.
+Breakfast & dinner provided.

-Optional Excursion: After dinner, you can join the optional outing to see the Whirling Dervishes dance performance.
+Optional Excursion: Whirling Dervishes, $40.
+After dinner, you can join the optional outing to see the Whirling Dervishes dance performance.
 "Dervish" is a common term for an initiate of the Sufi path, and the whirling is part of the formal "Sema" ceremony by participants known as semazens.
 The unique and fascinating whirling dances were inspired by Mawlana Jalaleddin Rumi, one of the great mystics of Islam.
-Breakfast & dinner provided.

 Day 8: Antalya.
 Enjoy a day at leisure to explore the town of Antalya, situated on coastal cliffs and surrounded by mountains.
 Today is a bustling city and resort area.
 Take one of the optional tours to Aspendos and Perge in the morning and the Duden Waterfalls in the afternoon—or both.
+Breakfast & dinner provided.

-Optional Excursion: Aspendos, located beside the Eurymedon river, is renowned through the world for its magnificent ancient Roman theater, famous for its perfect acoustics.
+Optional Excursion: Aspendos, $40.
+Aspendos, located beside the Eurymedon river, is renowned through the world for its magnificent ancient Roman theater, famous for its perfect acoustics.
 Perge, one of Pamphylia's foremost cities, was founded after the Trojan War by colonists from Argos.
 The city is very well preserved with a theater, stadium, and Agora.
 Return to Antalya.

-Optional Excursion: In the afternoon, visit the Duden Waterfalls.
+Optional Excursion: Duden Waterfalls, $30.
+In the afternoon, visit the Duden Waterfalls.
 The Duden River flows through the Taurus mountains, creating a drop of thundering water.
 There are even stalagmites and stalactites due to the high content of minerals in the water.
-Breakfast & dinner provided.

 Day 9: Antalya & Pamukkale.
 Leave the coast for Pamukkale, meaning "cotton castle" in Turkish.
 The city contains hot springs and stunning white terraces that look like ice, created by carbonate minerals left by flowing water.
 Visit the city of Hierapolis, also a UNESCO World Heritage site, where the hot springs have been used as a spa since the second century.
 See the great baths constructed without the use of cement.
 The town was also settled by Jews from Babylon and Mesopotamia, exiled by Antiochus the Great.
 Continue to Laodicea, one of the early Christian communities mentioned in the New Testament.
-Accommodations: Richmond Hotel.
+Accommodations: Richmond Hotel or Colossae Thermal.
 Breakfast & dinner provided.

-Day 10: Pamukkale, Aphrodisias & Kusadasi or Izmir.
+Day 10: Pamukkale, Aphrodisias, & Kusadasi (or Izmir).
 This morning, visit the Roman city of Aphrodisias, whose large excavation was funded by the National Geographic Society.
 Ancient artists produced sophisticated statues inspired by Aphrodite, Goddess of Love and Marriage, for whom the town was named.
 Visit the Temple of Aphrodite and the local archaeological museum which houses a wonderful collection of the art of Aphrodisias.

 Day 11: Ephesus.
 Today, visit the glorious city of Ephesus, founded more than 4000 years ago, the capital city of the Roman Province of Asia Minor.
 The Temple of Artemis, one of the Seven Wonders of the Ancient World, is represented by one column and fragments of a frieze.
 Walk through the ancient streets to view the magnificent structures such as the Library of Celsus, Temple of Hadrian, and the Great Theater.
 Ephesus is also the town where St. Paul and St. John lived during the first century.
 Continue to the House of the Virgin Mary, where Mary spent her last years living near a grove of olive trees.
 A visit is considered a pilgrimage by the Vatican.
 Enjoy the evening at leisure, perhaps dine at one of the many local restaurants.
 Breakfast provided.

-Day 12: Kusadasi, Pergamon, Troy & Canakkale.
+Day 12: Pergamon, Troy & Canakkale.
 This morning, visit the ruins of Pergamon, the capital of a powerful kingdom during the Hellenistic period in the first century.
 Visit the Acropolis structure which houses the Temple of Trajan, the Sanctuary of Athena and the Altar of Zeus.
 When papyrus became scarce, the Pergamenes invented a new writing material made of fine calfskin which they called pergamena (parchment), a predecessor of vellum.
 The Library of Pergamon, built by King Eumenes II and containing as many as 200,000 volumes, was second only to the library of Alexandria, Egypt.